DigitalShoestringSolutions/ShoestringAssembler/README.md

 │   │   └── ...
 │   ├── ...
 ```
 Multiples of the same Service Module are supported - the subdirectory name under `UserConfig` must be incremented as above.
+This approach allows multiple instances of the same Service Module to be configured differently.

+## Logging

+During Assembly, status messages are printed to terminal.
+This includes what versions of Service Modules have been selected, where config files are being linked between UserConfig and ServiceModules, what `docker-compose` files have been detected etc.
+These (`stdout&stderr`) are also saved to a local text file called `assemblerlog.txt`, which will appear alongside the clone.
+Hence, if the Assembler is downloaded with [the template's `get_service_modules.sh`](https://github.com/DigitalShoestringSolutions/starter-solution-template/blob/feature/assembler/ServiceModules/Assembly/get_service_modules.sh) the file `assemblerlog.txt` will appear alongside `get_service_modules.sh` in `.../ServiceModules/Assembly/`.

 ## To try it out: